Assessing the Most Vulnerable Subgroup to Type II Diabetes Associated with Statin Usage: Evidence from Electronic Health Record Data: Theoretical and empirical justification

 The above theoretical result has two direct implications.
-On the one hand, as the proposed bootstrap calibration strategy successfully replicates the distribution of $\sqrt{n}(\tilde{\beta}_{\max}-\beta_{\max})$, our bias-reduced estimator discussed in the Step 3 of Section \ref{subsec:calibrate-bootstrap} simultaneously removes the regularization bias and the selection bias in $\tilde{\beta}_{\max}$.
+On the one hand, as the proposed bootstrap calibration strategy successfully replicates the distribution of $\sqrt{n}(\tilde{\beta}_{\max}-\beta_{\max})$, our bias-reduced estimator discussed in the Step 3 of Section \ref{Sec:rsplit-boot} simultaneously removes the regularization bias and the winner's curse bias in $\tilde{\beta}_{\max}$.
 On the other hand, although simultaneous inference also delivers valid inference on $\beta_{\max}$ with strict Type-I error rate control, our proposal delivers valid inference on $\beta_{\max}$ without sacrificing the statistical power.
-This property is more desirable in our problem setup as we aim to look for the subgroup with the most severe side effect of statin use while simultaneous methods often lead to overly conservative conclusions for this purpose.
+This property is more desirable in our problem setup as we aim to look for the subgroup with the most severe side effect of statin usage while simultaneous methods often lead to overly conservative conclusions for this purpose.

 To further demonstrate the merit of constructing an asymptotically sharp confidence interval for $\beta_{\max}$ and the benefit of conducting variable selection in finite samples, we compare statistical power for testing the null hypothesis $H_0:\beta_{\max}=0$ for four procedures: (1) the proposed bootstrap-assisted R-Split, (2) R-Split with simultaneous confidence intervals, (3) the proposed bootstrap-assisted logistic regression, and (4) the desparsified Lasso estimator discussed in \cite{zhang2014confidence} with simultaneous confidence interval \citep{dezeure2017high,fuentes2018confidence}.
-We follow the same simulation setup as in Example \ref{example:bias}.
+We follow the same simulation setup as the first simulation setup in Example \ref{example:bias}.
 The tuning parameter is fixed at $r=0.15$ for simplicity.
-For R-Split, we choose the model size via cross-validation (see Section \ref{subsec:tuning}) with a minimal model size equals 3 and a maximal model size equals 10.
+For R-Split, we choose the model size via cross-validation (see Supplementary Materials Section B) with a minimal model size equals 3 and a maximal model size equals 10.

 From Figure \ref{fig:power}, we observe that all considered approaches control the Type-I error rate at the nominal level when $\beta_{\max} = 0$.
 The bootstrap-assisted R-Split has the highest detection power over a range of $\beta_{\max}$ among all considered procedures.
 The bootstrap-assisted logistic regression has the lowest detection power, which demonstrates the necessity of conducting variable selection to screen out irrelevant predictors.
 As we have expected, both the R-Split method with simultaneous confidence interval and the desparsified Lasso with simultaneous confidence interval do not retain sufficient statistical power to detect subgroup treatment effect heterogeneity.